seb-in/Machine-Learning_Assignments/README.md

 ## Introduction

-With this Supervised Machine Learning Model, a student's score is predicted using a Linear Regression Model after it is being trained with a dataset url "http://bit.ly/w-data"
+With this Supervised Machine Learning Model, a student's percentage score is predicted using a Linear Regression Model after it is being trained with a dataset url "http://bit.ly/w-data"

 ## Steps Involved